 The sixth week of Fall 2006 saw two teams climb in the standings, while three teams slipped.
 Angela Bradford picked up this week's high game (202) and series (553) for the women, while Pete Forster earned this week's high game (237) and series (608) for the men.
 Read on for all the rest of the details!

-First up, on lanes 15 & 16: Frickin' Ten Pins took turns kicking the ball return with Bowlkake2.
-With the strength of Carl Goetz with his above-average 536 series, Frickin' Ten Pins split the series with Bowlkake2.
-Concurrently, Dennis Laube laid down the law in Bowlkake2 with his 479 as they matched their opponent in wins.
+First up, on lanes 15 & 16: Frickin' Ten Pins alternated splits with Bowlkake2.
+Starring Carl Goetz with his above-average 536 series, Frickin' Ten Pins split the series with Bowlkake2.
+Countering this, Dennis Laube showed off in Bowlkake2 with his 479 as they matched their opponent in wins.
 Frickin' Ten Pins plummet 2 spots in the standings to 9th place, while Bowlkake2 plunges 2 spots to 8th.

-Finally, down on lanes 23 & 24: New Balls, Old Rack did battle with Hez-Bowl-lah.
-Highlighting the skills of Ken M. Wilson with his above-average 600 series, with props to #1 Power-Ranked and Most Valuable Bowler James Long, the Old Rack celebrated a clean sweep over Hez-Bowl-lah.
-Conversely, Pete Forster mastered Hez-Bowl-lah with his 608 despite his team getting swept.
+Finally, down on lanes 23 & 24: New Balls, Old Rack sparred with Hez-Bowl-lah.
+Reinforced by Ken M. Wilson with his above-average 600 series, with props to #1 Power-Ranked and Most Valuable Bowler James Long, the Old Rack celebrated a clean sweep over Hez-Bowl-lah.
+While that was going down, Pete Forster laid down the law in Hez-Bowl-lah with his 608 despite his team getting swept.
 New Balls, Old Rack remains in 1st place, while Hez-Bowl-lah remains in 4th.

 Bowlers bribing their way into The 200 Club include: Angela Bradford (202), Carl Goetz (213), David Codding (200), John Richardson (214), Ken M. Wilson (230,224), Pat Searcy (201), and Pete Forster (237,203)